-Today we continued to develop the work of 'Cost of the actor' and '...being cruel to one’s self.'
+Today we continued to develop the work of 'Cost of the

-We began with a task that focused on body over mind - we started with some movement work, asked to allow the body to overcome the mind, be fluid, improvise with the body.
+body.
 Then after a while soft music was introduced which I found helped to take my mind off what I was doing and gave me a rhythm that I could focus on instead.
 This music also helped to set the mood of what I was doing, encouraging fluid movements that we then used as we reacted to other bodies in the space.
 I found with the slow tempo of the music it worked well to help our movements flow and with our focuses on that we lost some of our inhibitions, therefore encouraging more interaction.

 I do however find that when we mingle as a group our movements tends to move towards the floor, believing that we should try to maintain different levels because otherwise it begins to get monotonous.
 The movements together though, did although us to react of each other, using their bodies and energy to influence our own which I found distracted me, helping me to focus on the task and work harder.